 Naming roads and rural addresses

-Roads which align with an MD numbered road alignment will be allocated a number by default.
+Roads which align with a County numbered road alignment will be allocated a number by default.
 In the case of internal subdivision roads that do not align, the developer may apply to name them.
 All road names must be approved by Council.
-A request for road naming should be submitted early in the subdivision application process to the MD planner or planning officer assigned to the application file.
+A request for road naming should be submitted early in the subdivision application process to the County planner or planning officer assigned to the application file.

 The request for road naming carries an application fee which may be determined by referring to the Fee Schedule online in the Resource Library, in addition, the applicant is responsible for providing a deposit based on the number of signs that will be required.
 These fees will be assessed once the required documentation has been submitted and the public works department has had the opportunity to determine how many road signs will be required.
 The application fees will be due before the application can be taken to Council for approval.

-The following guidelines taken in part from the Alberta Municipal Affairs Addressing Project apply to all road naming requests in the MD.:
+The following guidelines taken in part from the Alberta Municipal Affairs Addressing Project apply to all road naming requests in the County:

 - The name must be distinguishable and unique

-- it must not be identical or very similar to an existing road name in the MD
+- it must not be identical or very similar to an existing road name in the County

 - Names should be appropriate and easy to use in an emergency.